Proactive Steps to Improve Your Thyroid Health (Plus 6 Case Studies!)

 Scars on the surface of the skin can affect the internal communication systems of the body by interfering with any of these meridians and their thyroid connection.
 To read more about scars and how they affect your health, read this interesting article from Dr. Kaslow.

-In our office, we handle the disruption in energy caused by scars using a simple, non-invasive approach.
+In our office, we handle the energy disruption caused by scars using a simple, non-invasive approach.
 In many cases, the scar interference must be handled before the thyroid can completely heal.
 Missing this step can make the difference between success and failure in your quest to improve your thyroid health.

-Step #6 – Eat Enough Protein
+6. Eat Enough Protein

 Protein is essential for thyroid health.